cspray/annotated-container/README.md

 #### Resolving Dynamic Scalar Values

-When you pass `DefineScalar` a constant or everytime you use `DefineScalarEnv` you're requesting a value that cannot be reliably determined at compile team when we parse your Attributes.
+When you pass `UseScalar` a constant or everytime you use `UseScalarEnv` you're requesting a value that cannot be reliably determined at compile team when we parse your Attributes.
 For constants the value could potentially be different based on the environment you're running in and how you load those constants.
 For environment variables their intrinsic nature means they could be different on the machine that does the compiling versus the machine that does the running.
 To ensure that you don't get bad values we defer the gathering of constant values and environment variables until runtime.

-When we encounter the `DefineScalarFromEnv` Attribute or that you're fetching a constant we store a decorated value for this Attribute.
+When we encounter the `UseScalarFromEnv` Attribute or that you're fetching a constant we store a decorated value for this Attribute.
 In the example above we wouldn't gather the environment variable during compile time, instead we would store the values  as `!env(MY_CLIENT_ID)` and `!env(MY_API_SECRET)`, respectively.
 At runtime when we parse the compiled definitions we recognize that these values should be derived from an environment variable and make the appropriate PHP calls to read `MY_CLIENT_ID` and `MY_API_SECRET` from the environment.
 Constants follow a similar pattern with `!env()` replaced with `!const()`.

-#### DefineScalar Security Considerations
+#### UseScalar Security Considerations

 It is important to keep in mind that the compiled `InjectionDefinition` can be serialized and is intended to be cached in production environments.
 This means, **the values you pass to the Attributes of this library are stored in plaintext in whatever caching mechanism you use**.
-This means in our `DefineScalar` example when we annotate `DefineScalar("my-api-secret")` we are committing a mistake and introducing a security flaw into our codebase!
+This means in our `UseScalar` example when we annotate `UseScalar("my-api-secret")` we are committing a mistake and introducing a security flaw into our codebase!
 Even if the repository you're working in is "private" the serialized representation of your annotations could be stored in an insecure manner!
-You should be cautious about how to use `DefineScalar` and defer to using one of the other attributes available when dealing with scalar values.
+You should be cautious about how to use `UseScalar` and defer to using one of the other attributes available when dealing with scalar values.

 ### Preparing Services